talkable/talkable-docs/source/campaigns/editor/filters.rst

 Example 4
 ~~~~~~~~~

-If you want to unwrap nested lazy variables:
+Use ``json`` Liquid filter to transform deeply nested object structure into a valid JSON.

 Liquid